Here are answers to the most common questions we receive!

 How do we remember our bags?

-Our most sincere hope is that you will enjoy using your esse bags SO much that you will be inspired to remember them.
+Our most sincere hope is that you will enjoy using your Esse bags SO much that you will be inspired to remember them.
 They’re smart and stylish and you’ll be the envy at the grocery store.
 Other than that… we recommend that you keep them in your car, preferably somewhere in your front seat where you can grab them on your way in to the store.
 After each use, fold them back up, put them by your keys, purse, backpack, etc, and return them to your car on your next trip out the door.
-Of course, The Esse Everyday single or 3 Pak is THE perfect solution to keep with you at all times so you’ll never be caught without at least one reusable bag.

-What to do with all the cheap reusable bags that I already have?
+What should I do with all the cheap reusable bags that I already have?

-Give them to your local food shelf (filled with food of course!), donate to your local market or library and start a bag share program, use them to take your old clothes to Good Will.
+Give them to your local food shelf (filled with food of course!), donate to your local market or library and start a bag share program, or use them to take your old clothes to Goodwill.

 I never have enough bags!
 Any suggestions?

 Esse’s line of reusable bags allows you to create a system that’s just right for you.
 Large family or once every other week shopper?
 Add more of all of the bags to your CarryAll tote.
 Live alone or shop daily?
-The Esse QuickPak might be all you ever need – one Everyday bag + 2 produce bags in a drawstring clip pak.
+One Everyday bag and 2 produce bags in a drawstring Pack Bag may be all you need.
 You decide how many, what types and what pattern and colors to create your own unique everyday shopping solution.

 What to do with our animal pooh?